LimeChain/matchstick/README.md

   });
 }
 ```

+**DISCLAIMER: ** *In order for that to work, we need to import the `runTests()` function in our mappings file.
+It won't be used there, but it has to be imported there so that it can get picked up by Rust later, when running the tests.*

 That's a lot to unpack!
 First off, an important thing to notice is that we're importing things from `subtest-as`, that's our AssemblyScript helper library (distributed as an npm module), which you can check out [here](https://github.com/LimeChain/subtest-as "here").
 It provides us with useful testing methods and also defines the `test()` function which we will use to build our test blocks.
 It also gives us a mock implementation of the `store` and all of its functions.
 The rest of it is pretty straightforward - here's what happens:
 - We're setting up our initial state and adding one custom Burger entity;
 - We define our `NewBurgerEvent` along with its information for the burger id and burger name;